emacaz/emacaz/README.md

 ## What I love ❤:

-I love learning from others and by myself, I love languages and I love to find people where we can share good vibes and energies ✨ I also love tech, AI, coding, playing music, and the entrepreneurship.
+I love learning from others and by myself, I love languages and I love finding people where we can share good vibes and energies ✨ I also love tech, AI, coding, playing music, and the entrepreneurship.

 ## Find me on Instagram and Twitter 😀: